-A dental implant is a prosthetic device that is used to replace the roots of a lost tooth.
-The actual implant is a small rod or screw that is made from titanium, a biocompatible metal.
+A dental implant is a titanium device that replaces the missing roots of a lost tooth.

 Gingivitis is an unpleasant inflammation of your gums that can precede a more serious infection.
 It can be traced back to the health of your teeth—namely the oral bacteria that has formed a harmful biofilm (dental plaque) on your teeth.
 This plaque can harden and become tartar, and the tooth may be actively decaying under this bacteria.
 Uncontrolled bacteria will also aggravate your gums, leading to gingivitis and more serious periodontal infections.

 Dental crowns provide support for teeth that have been worn down by decay, teeth grinding, or other accidents.
 Many patients choose porcelain dental crowns because they are both durable and beautiful.
 These are the steps that you can expect to undergo during a porcelain dental crown installation:

 Many people seek dental crowns due to tooth decay.
 It's common for cavity treatment to precede the installation of dental crowns.